Alojzije Mišić: World War II

-On 3 May 1941, Pavelić proclaimed a bill "On conversions from one to another religion" and the Ministry of Religion and Education published the "Instructions on conversion from one to another religion" on 27 May 1941.
-Afterward, many non-Catholics, but mostly the Eastern Orthodox Serbs requested conversion.
+On 3 May 1941, Pavelić proclaimed a bill "On conversions from one to another religion", and the Ministry of Religion and Education published the "Instructions on conversion from one to another religion" on 27 May 1941.
+Afterwards, many non-Catholics, but mostly the Eastern Orthodox Serbs, requested conversion.
 On 8 July 1941, Mišić sent another circular regarding this issue.
-In this circular, Mišić wrote against forced and violent conversions and demanded from the converts to be sincere in their intention.
-Mišić said that all are welcome to join the Catholic Church, but instructed the clergy to be wary of the intellectuals, such as priests, teachers, and the rich, but that they should be more welcoming to the ordinary citizens, workers, and artisans.
+In this circular, Mišić wrote against forced and violent conversions and demanded that the converts be sincere in their intention.
+Mišić said that all are welcome to join the Catholic Church but instructed the clergy to be wary of the intellectuals, such as priests, teachers, and the rich.
+However, they should be more welcoming to the ordinary citizens, workers, and artisans.
 He instructed the catechumen to be open and welcoming towards the converts and not to emphasise the difference between Eastern Orthodoxy and Catholicism.